ionic-team/capacitor-site/docs-md/basics/running-your-app.md

 ## iOS

-Currently, iOS requires using Xcode to run your app.
+iOS requires using Xcode to run your app.

 ```bash
 npx cap open ios